VenesaOkuna/Galleria/README.md

-# G A L L E R I A   W E B - A P P
+# G A L L E R I A

 An Independent project for Moringa Core Django module, Feb 28th, 2022.